getsentry/spotlight/packages/website/src/content/docs/reference/integration.md

    *
    * If you want to disregard the sent event, simply return `undefined`.
    *
-   * The returned object will be passed to your tabs function.
+   * The returned object will be passed to your panels function.
    */
   processEvent?: (eventContext: RawEventContext) => ProcessedEventContainer<T> | undefined;